texfaq/texfaq.github.io/FAQ-hyphen.md

 ''hyphenation patterns''.
 The candidates for hyphenation must be sequences of letters (or other single characters that TeX may be persuaded to think of as letters).
 Non-letters interrupt hyphenation;
-this applies to TeX's `\accent` primitive (as in 'syst&egrave;me') just as much as the exclamation in'syst!eme'.
+this applies to TeX's `\accent` primitive (as in ''syst&egrave;me'') just as much as the exclamation in''syst!eme''.

 (Hyphenation takes place on the characters ''sent to the printer''.
 The problem with `\accent` is avoided&nbsp;&mdash;in LaTeX&nbsp;&mdash; by the use